Kong/gojira/README.md

-  -pp, --port           expose a port for a kong container -v,  --volume         add a volume to kong container -e,  --env KEY=VAL    add environment variable binding to kong container --image               image to use for kong --cassandra           use cassandra
+  -pp, --port           expose a port for a kong container -v,  --volume         add a volume to kong container -e,  --env KEY=VAL    add environment variable binding to kong container --env-file .env        read a local environment file and bind the variables to the kong container --image               image to use for kong --cassandra           use cassandra
   --alone               do not spin up any db